Chinnor Sports & Social Club

 The national cup competitions had seen little in the way of cheer with them losing both of their FA Cup games so far.
 Their sole victory in the FA Vase came last season as they thumped Henley Town 6-2, though they lost to Thame United in a narrow 2-1 defeat in the 1st Round.
 They were also runners up in the Wycombe Senior Cup in the 2012/13 season as they lost 5-0 to Chesham United in the final at Wycombe Wanderers.

+Chinnor was one of the few nearby teams that I had yet to visit.
+I'd been thwarted in my attempts to visit by the fact that they played in a league containing just 13 teams, and the fact that they had spent the earlier part of this season ground sharing at Abingdon Town while their own home was refurbished.
+I'd dodged a bullet when I'd avoided a 0-0 here on the 15th March, choosing to go to Bedford instead.
+I'd seen both teams once before, both last season.
+Firstly in pre-season, I'd seen Rayners Lane triumph over Wealdstone in a friendly in July, then towards the end of the season I'd witnessed Chinnor losing a Hellenic League Cup tie at Henley Town.
+With it being nice and local I was happy when a Thursday night game came up between the 2 sides - the short distance meaning that it wasn't too much of an issue getting up for my 4am start at work.
 On the day of the game it was a fairly easy day at work.
 I came home and researched tonight’s blog and spent the afternoon at home before having dinner and leaving around 6.30.
 I was already worried about tomorrows game at Waltham Le Willows - after researching their history and spending nearly an hour on my blog I learned that it was forecast to absolutely throw it down with rain in that part of the world tomorrow, so a rethink might be required with the most likely backup being Shelley in West Yorkshire.
 The journey was nice and easy with country roads all the way.
-I arrived at 7, going in the bar and buying a programme for £2 before going outside and sitting on the patio.
+I arrived at 7, going to the bar and buying a programme for £2 before going outside and sitting on the patio.
 The programme wasn't the greatest with lots of adverts and not a lot to read, but it would serve as a nice memento.
 Considering they didn't charge entry it was well worth what I paid and I was happy to help the club out.

 The ground itself is a typical new build with metal arena type stands the order of the day.
 There are 2 stands - a seated area which is very poorly positioned as you can't see half the pitch if you sit in it due to the dugouts being in front of it.
 This holds 50 fans while the covered standing holds slightly more than that and has a decent view from it.
 The rest of the ground is open hard standing.
 Overall it's a pretty good place to watch football and a friendly club.